MKQuantum/GenerativeAIFramework/README.md

 # Enterprise Governance Framework for Generative AI
 <img width="600" alt="image" src="https://user-images.githubusercontent.com/121593006/236930142-97eb9410-6d36-4634-90ca-ca1009a775bb.png">

-## This opinionated Framework covers both Enterprise Deployments of Generative AI solutions within common tools like Office or Development IDEs - as well as the internal Development and Deployment of proprietary services and applications.
+## This opinionated Framework covers both Enterprise Implementations of Generative AI solutions within common tools like Office or Development IDEs - as well as the internal Development and Deployment of proprietary services and applications.

 <img width="1680" alt="image" src="https://github.com/MKQuantum/GenerativeAIFramework/assets/121593006/0ada2a3d-569c-46ec-9c66-bd2c97e7ab5d">

 There are several considerations which will be important for adoption:

-* Most of the Enterprise Deployment items will already exist in an Enterprise so they should be leveraged when possible.
+* Most of the Enterprise Implementation items will already exist in an Enterprise so they should be leveraged when possible.
 * Generative AI will soon be ubiquitous in every aspect of the Enterprise so Governance will need to be an enabler and allow for growth - but with guardrails.
 * Layered approach to Governance for Deployment of services and Creation of new solutions
 * Start with the basics of Governance and build from there